innovativeenterprises/innovative-enterprises/docs/06-marketing-preselling/05-email-campaign-drafts.md

 **Body:**
 Hi [First Name],

-Welcome to innovative-enterprises!
+Welcome to INNOVATIVE ENTERPRISES!
 We're glad to have you on board.

 Ready to see the platform in action?
 The fastest way to experience the magic is to delegate your first task.